-The Borough Council will support the regeneration of Eastleigh town centre as defined on the policies map.
-This will include:

-- i. strengthening the retail circuit through seeking: - a. development that strengthens the function of the town centre retail anchor to the north of Leigh Road; and - b. the redevelopment of the block east of Upper Market Street, where a range of town centre uses will be acceptable including retail, financial and professional services, public sector services, cafes/restaurants, public houses, hotels, leisure uses, nonresidential institutions such as galleries and exhibition halls on the ground and lower floors, with residential uses, including student accommodation, acceptable on upper floors.

-ii. promoting well designed, high density mixed-use development that delivers schemes suitable for modern retailing and other town centre uses subject to the following criteria:
+- 1. The Borough Council will support the regeneration of Eastleigh town centre as defined on the policies map.
+This will include: - a. strengthening the retail circuit through seeking: - i. development that strengthens the function of the town centre retail anchor to the north of Leigh Road; and - ii. the redevelopment of the block east of Upper Market Street, where a range of town centre uses will be acceptable including retail, financial and professional services, public sector services, cafes/restaurants, public houses, hotels, leisure uses, non-residential institutions such as galleries and exhibition halls on the ground and lower floors, with residential uses, including student accommodation, acceptable on upper floors. - b. promoting well designed, high density mixed-use development that delivers schemes suitable for modern retailing and other town centre uses. - c. within the core, leisure, primary and secondary shopping zones as defined on the policies map, a change of use or development will also need to meet policy DM22.